 Circe (Silvana Mangano, calmly):

-The beauty of this new disc is the Italian Language track.
-The movie is no longer a quickie ‘Classics Illustrated’ gloss on The Odyssey, but a fairly intelligent, straight telling of one of the great works of ancient literature.
+The beauty of this new disc is its Italian Language track.
+The movie is no longer a quickie ‘Classics Illustrated’ gloss on The Odyssey but a fairly intelligent, straight telling of one of the great works of ancient literature.
 It offers a solid hero, endearing characters and one highly mysterious, ambivalent witch-temptress.

 Producers Dino De Laurentiis and Carlo Ponti mounted an impressive production.
 The Italian star power indeed begins with De Laurentiis’ wife Silvana Mangano, the big attraction from the classic Bitter Rice.
 In a strong supporting part is the slightly younger Rossana Podestà, who would soon proceed to the title role in Robert Wise’s 1956 Helen of Troy.

 Hollywood of 1953 was not as impressed with Italian camera talent as they should have been, resulting in the importation of the esteemed American director of photography Harold Rosson, of Singin’ in the Rain.
 Either that, or Paramount wanted one of their own heading the production crew, to avoid Roman work slowdowns.
-The special effects were overseen by the master cameraman Eugen Schüftan, who was also a major cinematographer in his own right: Eyes Without a Face, The Hustler, Something Wild, Lilith.
+The special effects were overseen by the master cameraman Eugen Schüftan, a master cinematographer in his own right: Eyes Without a Face, The Hustler, Something Wild, Lilith.

-The narrative simplifies Homer’s tale in an intelligent manner, relegating the sack of Troy and three of the Odyssey’s major episodes to flashbacks.
+The narrative simplifies Homer’s tale in an intelligent manner, relegating the sack of Troy and three of the Odyssey’s major episodes to flashback status.
 The interaction of mortals and gods is pared down as well — the warrior king Ulysses (Douglas) is in disfavor with Neptune, and his faithful queen Penelope (Mangano) petitions Athena with prayers for his safe return.
 The problem is that Ulysses has been gone almost twenty years.
-Ten of them were spent conquering Troy, an entire epic covered in a couple of action bits and a good matte painting.
-Another ten are frittered away on his return voyage, trying to overcome obstacles in the Aegean Sea.
-Near the end of his journey, Ulysses loses his memory on the shore of a friendly kingdom not far from Ithaca.
+Ten of them were spent conquering Troy, an entire epic covered in a good matte painting and a couple of action bits.
+Another ten years are frittered away on his return voyage, trying to overcome obstacles in the Aegean Sea.
+Near the end of his journey Ulysses loses his memory on the shore of a friendly kingdom not far from Ithaca.
 He falls in love with Nausicaa (Ms. Podestà) and is willing to stay forever.
 But before the wedding, Ulysses has a memory breakthrough in flashback form.
 He recalls his frightening encounter with Polyphemus the Cyclops (Umberto Silvestri) and his sojourn with the enchantress Circe (Mangano again).
 Circe transforms Ulysses’ men into pigs and distracts him with spells and her own charms.
 When his crew is lost trying to leave the island in a storm, Ulysses finds the will to move on.